fraktalio/fmodel-ts/docs/intro.md

 :::info
 Fmodel does not require usage of any framework whatsoever.
-It is completely up to you!
+It is completely up to you.
 :::